 North Shore/West Shore CA

 The North Shore area (Tahoe City, Tahoe Vista, Kings Beach, Carnelian Bay, Squaw Valley and Northstar) and some areas on the West Shore (Homewood and part of Tahoma) are located in the Placer County.
-There's currently a 45 day moratorium in Placer County that started on July 27th.
-During this moratorium period, Placer County will not be accepting new applications from homeowners to allow for the utilization of their home for any Short-Term Rental (STR) activities.
-More updates to come.

 Please feel free to contact us if you have any questions about Lake Tahoe Real Estate or local regulations.
 We would love to have the opportunity of guiding you through the process of purchasing your Lake Tahoe Home.